-U.S. News & World Report consistently ranks our Master of Fine Arts degree program among the best in the nation.
-We offer a M.F.A. degree in Design with concentrations in:
+U.S. News & World Report consistently ranks our M.F.A. program among the best in the nation.
+M.F.A. concentrations are available in:

-In addition to exceptional studio, exhibition and campus resources, you can also participate in the wide variety of cultural and career options available throughout Dallas and Fort Worth.
-An active visiting artists/ scholars program will expose you to artists from around the globe.
+In addition to exceptional studio, exhibition and campus resources, you can participate in a wide variety of cultural and career options available throughout Dallas and Fort Worth.
+An active visiting artists/ scholars program will expose you to artists and design professionals from around the globe.
 We also offer opportunities to study and travel in foreign countries.

 You’ll need to apply to both the Toulouse Graduate School ® and the Department of Design.
 Admission requirements for the graduate school are available at the grad school website or the UNT degree catalog .
 The department’s admission requirements are outlined below.

 The department’s application deadline is Jan.
 5 for the fall semester and Oct.
 1 for the spring semester.
 Please note that the application deadline for the graduate school is different so visit the grad school site for its application deadline.